-When it comes to the fermentation itself, the easiest way to ferment fruit wines is in two food grade buckets with three gallons evenly divided into each.
+When it comes to the fermentation itself, the easiest way to ferment fruit wines is to begin with a fruit wine starter kit or obtain similar equipment from your own resources.
+You will start the fermentation in a large food grade bucket fermentor with about 8 to 10 gallons capacity.
 This will give you plenty of room for the fermentation and also be easier than trying to remove and clean fruit pulp from the inside of carboys.
-Line each bucket with a non-reactive nylon mesh bag and allow the fruit to ferment within it.
+Place the fruit in a non-reactive nylon mesh bag and allow the fruit to ferment within it.
 Twice a day, remove the lid of the bucket and use a sanitized spoon to push down the rising fruit pulp cap.
 Continually punch the cap down during fermentation to keep the fruit in contact with the yeast in the liquid.
 Also, don’t let the cap dry out or it may attract bugs or bacteria.
 When the cap stops rising, simply lift the nylon bag from the sides of the bucket out of the wine.
 Gently squeeze out whatever juice will freely come out and discard the fruit.
 Replace the lid and allow the wine to finish fermenting.
-When the wine hits 0°Brix or below, siphon to one 5 gallon carboy.
+When the wine hits 0°Brix or below, siphon to one 6 gallon carboy.
 Secure an airlock or breather bung.
 Make sure to top up into the narrow area of the neck, even if you have to add a neutral white or rosè wine.
 Refer again to the sulfite instructions for additions you will make during storage and before bottling.

 Blackberry, Raspberry, Plum, or Cherry Wine Recipe